“In speaking of the angels he says, ‘He makes his angels spirits, and his servants flames of fire.’” (Hebrews 1:7)

 “The prince of the Persian kingdom resisted me twenty-one days.
 Then Michael, one of the chief princes, came to help me, because I was detained there with the king of Persia.”
 (Daniel 10:13)

-Daniel persisted in prayer and the angel persisted in answering.
+Daniel persisted in prayer and the angel persisted in warfare.

 We understand that just because we do not receive an immediate answer to our prayers, we should not stop praying.
 Our war is not against flesh but against spirits of darkness who are continually seeking to destroy our efforts.
 (Ephesians 6:12)